 LOCATION: 1050 Linden Ave, Long Beach, CA 90813

 Chris, played by Val Kilmer, purchases explosives from a company in Whittier (10006 Rose Hills Rd, Whittier, CA 90601).
 However, the building seen in the film was unfortunately demolished.

 The Mexican food stand where Waingro gets picked up was likewise demolished.
 It was formerly located at 1233 S Western Ave, Los Angeles, CA 90006.

-The opening robbery of the armored truck takes place on Venice Blvd., just as Vincent Hanna states in the film.
+The opening robbery of the armored truck takes place on Venice Blvd, exactly as Hanna states in the film.
 It’s near the Los Angeles Convention Center, just underneath the interchange of the 10 and 110 freeways.

 LOCATION: Venice Blvd / Convention Center Dr, Los Angeles, CA 90015